-- 1 A. Well, my answer to that is I didn't do it and I have no - explanation for that. - 3 THE CHAIRMAN: Let's go back.
-The note that was prepared - for the coroner talked about managing electrolyte - imbalances after major surgery, right? - 6 A. Yes. - THE CHAIRMAN: So we've already had a debate about "major - surgery", but let's move on to Claire's case.
+- 1 A. Well, my answer to that is I didn't do it and I have no 2 explanation for that. - 3 THE CHAIRMAN: Let's go back.
+The note that was prepared - 4 for the coroner talked about managing electrolyte - imbalances after major surgery, right? - 6 A. Yes.

+- 7 THE CHAIRMAN: So we've already had a debate about "major - 8 surgery", but let's move on to Claire's case.
 Claire - didn't have major surgery.
 In fact, Claire didn't have - 10 any surgery, right?
-And Solution No. 18, the use of - 11 Solution No. 18 and monitoring electrolytes, has been - 12 identified at least to the coroner as a point that he's - 13 reassured the Children's Hospital will be alert to in - future when monitoring children who have had serious - surgery or major surgery.
-15 - 16 A. Yes. - 17 THE CHAIRMAN: A few months later, Claire comes in, she's - had no surgery at all, she dies in a very short time, 18 - and you take a lesson from that that even though she 19 - 20 didn't have an excessive rate of Solution No. 18, you - regard hyponatraemia and Solution No. 18 as 21 - a contributory cause to her death.
+And Solution No. 18, the use of - 11 Solution No. 18 and monitoring electrolytes, has been - 12 identified at least to the coroner as a point that he's - reassured the Children's Hospital will be alert to in 13 - future when monitoring children who have had serious - 15 surgery or major surgery. - 16 A. Yes. - 17 THE CHAIRMAN: A few months later, Claire comes in, she's - had no surgery at all, she dies in a very short time, 18 - and you take a lesson from that that even though she 19 - 20 didn't have an excessive rate of Solution No. 18, you - 21 regard hyponatraemia and Solution No. 18 as - 22 a contributory cause to her death.
 That's what you - identify as a paediatric anaesthetist.
-So did you speak 23 - 2.4 to any of your paediatric colleagues to say, "Look, this - actually could be something that we should be worried
+So did you speak 23 - 24 to any of your paediatric colleagues to say, "Look, this - 25 actually could be something that we should be worried

-- THE CHAIRMAN: But it's going to stay normal practice until - someone says it shouldn't be normal practice.
-The - reason we got on to this is because this letter written - in June 2001 talks about: - "... several deaths as a result of which the Royal - stopped using Solution No. 18." - I think Ms Anvadike-Danes was saving to you that, in - Adam's death, Solution No. 18 was implicated in that, - particularly with the excessive volume which Adam - 10 received, and when she asked you whose the deaths were, - you suggested Adam, Claire and Lucy; okay?
-So you have 11 - 12 just told us about Claire.
+1 THE CHAIRMAN: But it's going to stay normal practice until 2 someone says it shouldn't be normal practice.
+The 3 reason we got on to this is because this letter written 4 in June 2001 talks about: 5 " several deaths as a result of which the Royal 6 stopped using Solution No. 18."
+7 I think Ms Anyadike-Danes was saying to you that, in 8 Adam's death, Solution No. 18 was implicated in that, 9 particularly with the excessive volume which Adam 10 received, and when she asked you whose the deaths were, 11 you suggested Adam, Claire and Lucy; okay?
+So you have 12 just told us about Claire.
+13 In June 2001, was Lucy's death identified in the 14 Children's Hospital as related to Solution No. 18?
+15 A. With respect to Lucy, I didn't know that.
+My answer to 16 that question was sort of partly informed with the 17 knowledge I have now.
+But at the time I didn't know 18 that fluids played a role in Lucy's death.
+19 MS ANYADIKE-DANES: Sorry, just before we exactly get on to 20 that, that statement which had been up just a little 21 while ago that you approved in 1996, C5 as it's called, 22 shown to the coroner, that refers to an article by 23 Professor Arieff and his colleagues, in particular Ayus, 24 who was working on this area of hyponatraemia, and you 25 must have known that because it's actually referred to